- For PPP loans, it seems no credit check is required under these emergency circumstances

 - Your PPP lender may or may not choose to perform a hard credit check to verify credit worthiness and/or to confirm identity before approving your PPP loan

-IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program until March 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
+IMPORTANT UPDATE FOR 2021: Congress has approved an extension of the PPP loan program.
+Applications may be submitted to SBA until May 31, 2021, including “second draw” PPP loans for businesses that received PPP funding in 2020.
 Start your PPP application now.

 Some small business owners are concerned about whether applying for a Paycheck Protection Program loan or another COVID-19 related SBA loan will require their lender to pull their credit report, which could impact their credit score or rating.